YX-XinYin/YX-XinYin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Xin Yin, a third-year master's student at Zhejiang University.
-I am under the joint supervision of Professor Shibo He and Professor Yuanchao Shu.
+Hi, I'm Xin Yin, a third-year master's student at Zhejiang University, under the joint supervision of [Prof. Shibo He](https://person.zju.edu.cn/en/shibohe) and [Prof. Yuanchao Shu](https://yshu.org/).

 My research interests focus on network systems.
 Specifically, I leverage virtualization technologies to optimize virtual switches in data centers.
 In addition, I have research experience in the implementation of deep and reinforcement learning algorithms as well as network systems.
 Therefore, I plan to integrate these areas of knowledge to develop machine learning systems and optimize distributed network architectures for both machine learning inference and training.